-After CAT and CI options have been selected and an assessment of legacy modifications done, the question becomes, "How will these systems interact?"
-Architecturally, this means that various pieces that were developed by different vendors over time to meet certain business needs must be able to talk to each other to process new transactions.
-System interoperability lessons learned include the following:
+After CAT and CI options have been selected and an assessment of legacy modifications done, the question becomes "How will these systems interact?"
+Architecturally, this means that various pieces that were developed over time that then met certain business needs and were developed by different vendors must be able to talk to each other to process a transaction.
+System interoperability lessons learned include the following.

 Data Requirements between the CAT and CI.
 During the life cycle of an application, that is, how the application flows through a system from one point to another and returns, certain business processes are invoked.
 These business processes, in return, require certain data requirements.
-Most of the state's processes, regulations, weight rules, and taxes must be embedded in the CAT and match with the CI.
-However, the majority of state regulations and rules should be in the CI and not in the PC CAT so that any software company could develop PC CAT software.
-Since different vendors are going to develop PC CAT software and CI (except one private company that is currently developing both), data requirements may not match.
+Most of the states' processes, regulations, weight rules, and taxes must be embedded in the CAT and match with the CI.
+The majority of state regulations and rules should be in the CI and not in the PC CAT so that any software company could develop PC CAT software.
+However, since different vendors are going to develop PC CAT software and CI (except one private company that is currently developing both), data requirements may not match.
 This has proved a challenge for some states.

 Data Validation Checks Throughout the System.
 There are various checkpoints in different systems during the life cycle of an application to validate that data is correct.
 For example, verifying to see if a carrier is in good standing could involve checking if the carrier is a title bearer, has paid IRP fees, and IFTA taxes.
 Architecturally, it is best to put validation checks as close to data entry points as possible so the system and customers' time is not wasted.
-Nonetheless, these checkpoints must also be embedded at different parts of the life cycle especially since different vendors have developed separate parts of the system.
-Therefore, when hiring a vendor to build a CAT, CI, or modify legacy systems, one must ensure that data uses the appropriate logic at the appropriate place with periodic system data checkpoints.
+Nonetheless, these checkpoints must also be embedded at different parts of the life cycle especially since many different systems that are developed by different vendors are used.
+When hiring a vendor to build a CAT, CI, or modify legacy systems, one must ensure that data uses the appropriate logic at the appropriate place with periodic system data checkpoints.